anyoptimization/pymoo/docs/source/algorithms/moo/moead.md

 # MOEA/D

 This algorithm is implemented based on <cite data-cite="moead"></cite>.
-The algorithm is based on [Reference Directions](../../misc/reference_directions.ipynb) which need to be provided when initializing the algorithm object.
+The algorithm is based on [Reference Directions](../../misc/reference_directions.ipynb) which needs to be provided when initializing the algorithm object.

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.moead import MOEAD